Easy Microwave Mirror Glaze Recipe

 Instructions

-1. Mix 1 envelope of about 2 1/2 tsp of gelatin in a bowl with 1/4 cup of water.
+- Mix 1 envelope of about 2 1/2 tsp of gelatin in a bowl with 1/4 cup of water.
 Set aside to let the gelatin bloom while you begin the glaze.
-NOTE: The amount of gelatin differs from the video shared on YouTube 7 years ago.
-I have revamped the recipe over the years and this recipe turns out best with 1 envelope or 2 1/2 tsp of gelatin.
+NOTE: The amount of gelatin differs from the video shared on YouTube in 2016.
+I have revamped the recipe to reduce the volume, and the scaled-down version uses 1 envelope or 2 1/2 tsp of gelatin.
+It makes enough to glaze 2, 8-inch layer cakes.

-2. Pour 1 1/2 cups of granulated sugar, 3/4 cup of water, and 2/3 cup of sweetened condensed milk in a heatproof bowl.
+- Pour 1 1/2 cups of granulated sugar, 3/4 cup of water, and 2/3 cup of sweetened condensed milk into a heatproof bowl.

-5. Melt the white chocolate chips in the microwave by heating them in 15-second intervals, stirring between intervals.
+- Melt 2 cups of mini white chocolate chips in the microwave by heating them in 15-second intervals, stirring between intervals.
 Once the white chocolate is fully melted, pour the white chocolate into the warm gelatin mixture.

-8. Continue to stir occasionally (to prevent a skin from forming) until the glaze has reached 90 F / 32 C, or is just slightly warm to the touch.
+- Continue to stir occasionally (to prevent a skin from forming) until the glaze has reached 90°F/32°C, or is just slightly warm to the touch.

-10. Place a chilled buttercream cake (in the freezer for at least 10 minutes or the fridge for 1 hour) on top of a circular object smaller than the cake board, and set this on top of the large, rimmed baking sheet to catch the run-off glaze.
+- Place a chilled buttercream cake (in the freezer for at least 10 minutes or the fridge for 1 hour) on top of a circular object smaller than the cake board, and set this on top of the large rimmed baking sheet to catch the run-off glaze.

-12. Let the glaze drip for about 10 minutes, then scrape away any excess glaze from the bottom of the cake board using a small offset spatula
+- Let the glaze drip for about 10 minutes, then scrape away any excess glaze from the bottom of the cake board using a small offset spatula or butter knife.

 Notes